uncrack-vault/android/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
   - [Room](https://developer.android.com/training/data-storage/room) - Room is an android library which is an ORM which wraps android's native SQLite database
+  - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - LiveData was used to save and store values for viewModel calls and response of method calls.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Material Components for Android (MDC-Android) help developers execute Material Design.
 Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional Android apps.
 - [Password Strength Meter](https://github.com/gustavaa/AndroidPasswordStrengthMeter) - Password strength meter is an easy-to-implement and flexible password strength indicator for Android.
 It is fully customizable and features an animated strength indicator and a matching label.